-JKA karate consists of three key elements: kihon, kata and kumite.
+Karate as taught by The Japan Karate Association consists of three core elements: kihon, kata and kumite.
 A typical lesson will incorporate one or all of these, along with other exercises designed to improve technique and increase overall fitness.

 At the start of class

 Classes start promptly.
 The instructor will call for everybody to line up.
-At Shiranamikai, we line up in one row, facing the instructor, with beginners at the far left and closest to the entrance.
+At Shiranamikai, we line up facing the instructor, at the designated front of the dojo, senior grades to the front or one side, with beginners towards the back or other side, generally closest to the entrance.
 The most senior grade present will call out the following:

 Seiza!
 Kneel down